satyasure/terraform-packer-ansible/README.md

-# Packer, Ansible, Vault and Terraform - Together
+# Packer, Ansible, Terraform - Together

 This repository contains code examples for running Terraform and Ansible together in different configurations.